 This exceptional and very private beachfront estate offers a luxurious fusion of Caribbean and Asian architecture.
 Lazy Lizard’s exceptional design forms a series of eight pavilions clustered around a spectacular free form swimming pool with floating dining pavilion set on five tropical acres.

-With it's prime beachfront location looking out over Pasture Beach, Bananaquit offers guests privacy, comfort and quintessential Caribbean living.
-The L-shaped estate offers seven bedrooms, living room, kitchen, dining area, library and sitting room with TV, outdoor lounge areas, tennis court and a magnificent 15-metre pool.
+With an exclusive beachfront location overlooking Pasture Beach, Bananaquit offers guests privacy, comfort and quintessential Caribbean living.
+The L-shaped estate offers seven bedrooms, living room, kitchen, dining area, library and sitting room with TV, outdoor lounge areas, tennis court and a magnificent 15-meter pool.

-The name Kairos, Greek for "idle time," is truly fitting for this 8,703-square-foot home.
-The main house and guest quarters are separated by a courtyard filled with palm trees perimetered by green mosaic tiles.
-Throughout the house, guests enjoy a light, casual atmosphere with warm-colored walls, hand-carved light fixtures and wicker chaise lounges draped in white fabric.
+The name Kairos, Greek for "idle time," is truly fitting for this 8,703 ft² private beach home.
+The main house and guest quarters are separated by a courtyard filled with palm trees enclosed by green mosaic tiles.
+Here, guests enjoy a light and casual Caribbean ambiance with warm-coloured walls.

-A fabulous colonial style villa set in eight private acres of lush, well-stocked tropical gardens, Ty Molineux offers four suites in the main house and two private cottages in the grounds, each offering two suites.
-Decorated to an exceptional standard and elegantly furnished, the property offers a modern, fully equipped kitchen with breakfast patio, two dining areas in the main residence and a dining gazebo adjacent to the beach.
+A fabulous colonial style villa set in eight private acres of lush, well-stocked tropical gardens, Morning Glory offers four suites in the main house and two private cottages on the grounds, each including two suites.

 Jumby Bay features a collection of privately owned luxury villas and estates, individually priced and available for rental exclusively through Jumby Bay, A Rosewood Resort.
 The villas and homes enjoy full access to the resort's world-renowned facilities and services.